You can fast and easily start the registration process of your products on the computer or mobile phone.

 - Returpack makes a credit assessment of your company and calculates eventual security fee.
 Returpack maintains the security fee during the duration of the agreement.
 When the agreement expires and your product has stopped including money for deposit, Returpack will repay the fee.

-- that dairy products in aluminium cans that are not forced to be included in an approved return system can be connected voluntarily.
-The agreement process and the terms are the same, except that there is no annual connection fee of SEK 10,000 for voluntary products.
+- Dairy products in aluminium cans that are not forced to be included in an approved return system can be connected voluntarily.
+The contract process and terms are the same.

 All the contract terms to the agreement: